Director of Labor Law and Policy

 Labor and employment law • collective bargaining • union organizing • regulatory policy

-McNicholas is well prepared for this watchdog and education role.
-Before joining EPI in 2017, she served as Director of Congressional and Public Affairs and as Special Counsel for the National Labor Relations Board (NLRB).
-At the NLRB, she counseled presidential nominees to the Board and the General Counsel throughout the Senate confirmation process.
-In addition, McNicholas was responsible for the agency’s Congressional affairs work including all agency oversight matters.
-From 2009 to 2013, she served as Senior Labor Counsel to Ranking Member George Miller (D-Calif.) for the U.S. House of Representatives Committee on Education and the Workforce.
-She advised Rep. Miller on legal issues surrounding the Fair Labor Standards Act, National Labor Relations Act, the Civil Rights Act of 1964, Davis Bacon Act, Service Contract Act, and Project Labor Agreements.
+Before joining EPI in 2017, McNicholas served as director of congressional and public affairs and as special counsel for the National Labor Relations Board (NLRB).
+At the NLRB, she counseled presidential nominees to the board and the general counsel throughout the Senate confirmation process.
+In addition, McNicholas was responsible for the agency’s congressional affairs work including all agency oversight matters.
+From 2009 to 2013, she served as senior labor counsel to Ranking Member George Miller (D-Calif.) for the U.S. House of Representatives Committee on Education and the Workforce.
+She advised Rep. Miller on legal issues surrounding the Fair Labor Standards Act, National Labor Relations Act, Civil Rights Act of 1964, Davis Bacon Act, Service Contract Act, and project labor agreements.
 Before working for the committee, McNicholas was a legislative staffer for both U.S. Rep. Joe Sestak from Pennsylvania and U.S. Rep. Nikki Tsongas from Massachusetts.

 A native of Philadelphia, McNicholas is an avid baseball fan, amateur baseball historian, and runner.